image of american

 What did you learn from your interviews with the “Americanos”?
 Did any insights influence how you shot your portraits?

-While interviewing them, I’d hear all their different motivations for having a baby in the U.S. Some talked of future opportunities.
+While interviewing them, I heard all their different motivations for having a baby in the U.S. Some talked of future opportunities.
 Others said it was something their family had done, so they’re just doing it too.
-There was always this sense of calmness and relief knowing their kids have this opportunity.
+There was always this sense of calmness and relief knowing their kids had this opportunity.
 I also learned what it’s like to be an “Americano.”
 Some older people I photographed entered Mexico illegally, using fake birth certificates to get into Mexican schools.
 The irony!
 Some also talked of harassment from border officials as to why they, being American, wanted to live in Mexico.
-Most of them seemed completely uninterested in living in the U.S. One went to high school for a year and decided to come back to Mexico because he didn’t “get” the culture.
-These stories are amazing because they are untold.
+Most of them seemed utterly uninterested in living in the U.S. One went to high school for a year and returned to Mexico because he didn’t “get” the culture.
+These stories are unique because they are untold.
 The media is hungry for the typical story about a Latino trying to cross into the U.S., but the reality is that the border is not black and white.

 alejandro cartagena photography - American culture asserts

-It was not on purpose for sure.
+It was not on purpose, for sure.
 These are portraits taken at the border.
 We buy a lot of things in the U.S. because it’s cheaper.
-People go to work, go shopping, enjoy life wherever it’s more convenient; it can be on either “side.”
+People go to work, go shopping, and enjoy life wherever it’s more convenient; it can be on either “side.”
 American culture is embedded in Mexico but only on the surface.
 We are nowhere close to offering the social structure that makes America “America.”
-It’s a poor copy-paste situation with error of translations that these mixing of cultures imply.
+It’s a poor copy-paste situation with the errors in translations that this mixing of cultures implies.

 alejandro cartagena photography - American culture alejandro cartagena photography - cartagena_americanos alejandro cartagena photography - alejandrocartagena alejandro cartagena photography - originally published in Remezcla alejandro cartagena photography - originally published

-To read the rest of the interview click here.
-See more of Alejandro Cartagena photography work here.
+To read the rest of the interview, click here.
+See more of Alejandro Cartagena’s photography work here.

 Save